-Figure 13 illustrates the share of medium screw-based CFLs as a percentage of total medium screw-based lamps sold by quarter for California and the rest of the U.S.14 Although shares of CFLs in the overall market are low, the CFL market share increases over time in both markets.
-The share of CFLs in California is substantially higher than for the U.S. Further, CFL shares appear to be increasing significantly over the last year in California.
+Figure 13 illustrates the share of medium screw-based CFLs as a percentage of total medium screw-based lamps sold by quarter for California and the rest of the U.S.16 Although shares of CFLs in the overall market are low, the CFL market share increases over time in both markets.
+The share of CFLs in California is substantially higher than for the U.S. Though CFL shares uncharacteristically drop between the third and fourth quarter of 2000, CFL shares appear to increase significantly over the last year in California.

 Figure 14 presents the same information for each of the California IOU service territories and for the remaining non-IOU areas in California.
-While the CFL share in the third quarter of 1998 was roughly twice as high in California as the national average, it was nearly three times as high by the second quarter 2000.
+CFL shares show the same general trend in each of the areas over time, with the exception of a spike in CFL shares in the SDG&E territory in the third quarter of 2000.
+This rise in CFL shares coincides with the increase electricity prices that affected only the SDG&E service territory within California.
+Fourth quarter shares drop off to a level more consistent with past quarters and other utility service territories.